SolverStoppingJulia/Stopping.jl/README.md

 ```
 ## Example

 As an example, a naïve version of the Newton method is provided.
-First we get the packages we need:
+First we import the packages:
 ```
 using NLPModels, State, Stopping
 ```

-We create a simple function to test (in this instance a quadratic function)
+We create an uncontrained quadratic optimization problem using [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl):
 ```
 A = rand(5, 5); Q = A' * A;